 Karara Rangeland Park

-There are six areas in Karara Rangeland Park where camping is permitted: Damperwah Camp Zone, John Forrest Lookout, Kadji Kadji Camp Zone, Meleya Camp, Mongers Lake Camp and Warriedar.
+There are five areas in Karara Rangeland Park where camping is permitted: Damperwah Camp Zone, John Forrest Lookout, Kadji Kadji Camp Zone, Meelyu (formerly Meleya) Camp and Warriedar.
+Mongers Lake Camp is permanently closed.

 Booking

-Book to camp in the park and stay at any of the six camping areas for any night.
+Book to camp in the park and stay at any of the five camping areas for any night.
 Moving between camping areas is permitted.

 If you are an outdoor education provider, licensed commercial tour operator or are organising an event (friends, family and other social groups camping together does not constitute an event), contact Parks and Wildlife Service Murchison District Office (Geraldton) to discuss your requirements.